-A meerkat can stand up on all four feet from as early as three weeks old.
+A meerkat can stand up on all four feet as early as three weeks old.
 At about one month old, baby meerkats usually have already mastered standing on their hind legs.

-At four weeks old they are already venturing outside the den.
+At four weeks old, they are already venturing outside the den.
 Meerkats are family-oriented and share the duty of raising the young pups.
 The adult meerkats in the family teach the young everything, including how to stand on their two back legs.

 Do Meerkats Stand up When There are Humans Around?